heroku/heroku-buildpack-ci-redis/README.md

 ## Releasing a new version

-Make sure you publish this buildpack in the buildpack registry
+Make sure you publish this buildpack in the buildpack registry.
+Only members of `heroku-langages` team can publish this buildpack.

 `heroku buildpacks:publish heroku/ci-redis master`